 This trailblazing magician was born in Brooklyn on April 4, 1973.
 At the age of four, he saw a street magician performing on the subway, and Blaine's love of magic was born.
 He set out to become a master of illusion and accomplished that task at a remarkably young age.
 He was just 24 years old when his first TV special aired, and he's been one of the most popular (and profitable) magicians in history ever since.

-In 2002, Blaine released a book entitled Mysterious Stranger: A Book of Magic.
+In 2002, Blaine released a book titled Mysterious Stranger: A Book of Magic.
 It was a sort of hybrid memoir/how-to/magic history/self-help guide all rolled into one.
 It also sent readers on a treasure hunt in search of a $100,000 grand prize.
 Deciphered through a code written into the text, the hunt generated worldwide interest, and armchair explorers took to the streets.

-Blaine landed his first television special in 1997.
-He filmed himself doing some magic tricks on the street, and he brought the video to ABC executives, showing up to the studio's headquarters without so much as an appointment.
+Blaine landed his first television special, Street Magic, in 1997.
+He filmed himself doing magic tricks on the street, and he brought the video to ABC executives, showing up to the studio's headquarters without so much as an appointment.
 But he worked his magic, so to speak, and landed before some major network decision makers.